 Sydney J Marks became president of Trebor from 1970, and his son, John Marks (1930 – 2012), became chairman.

 Guided by his Christian convictions, John Marks developed a paternalistic relationship with his workforce.
 The business banned night shifts from 1981, in the belief that it was disruptive to domestic life.

 The loss-making confectionery arm of Maynards, best known for wine gums, was acquired for £8.1 million in 1986.

 Trebor was the leading sugar confectionery manufacturer in Britain by 1986, with a twelve percent market share, including 50 percent of all hard mint sales.
 It was the market leader in boiled sugar sweets and branded mints.

-Unfortunately the business found itself under increasing pressure from the larger confectionery firms, with larger marketing budgets.
+Unfortunately the business found itself under increasing pressure from the bigger confectionery firms, with larger marketing budgets.
 Trebor was sold to Cadbury for £120 million in 1989.
 The Marks family gifted 15 percent of the sale value to their workforce.

 Many of the 3,000 strong workforce were to lose their jobs.
 Redundancy costs were low, as many workers were only employed on three-month contracts.

 Cadbury recouped some of its takeover costs by divesting Trebor House, the head office and factory in North London.

 The Chesterfield factory was closed with the loss of 245 jobs in 2005.
 The closure was blamed on an outdated plant and declining sales of Fruit Salads and Black Jacks.